 The global economy is experiencing a non-stop digital revolution due to the fast-paced evolution and adoption of technology.
 This, in turn, has given rise to an ecosystem known as the Global Data Sphere.
 A recent study estimates that by 2025, this data sphere will grow to 163 trillion gigabytes from 16.1 trillion gigabytes in 2016.
-(Source: International Money Fund) It will include data held everywhere from the cloud to our handheld devices, which results in complexity and opportunity for those wishing to enable a modern data bank.
+(Source: International Money Fund) It will include data held everywhere from the cloud to our handheld devices, which results in complexity and opportunity for those wishing to enable a modern bank through data transformation.

 The Middle East is no outsider to this massive digital disruption.
 In the past decade, the data flow connecting the Middle East to the rest of the world has increased by more than 150-fold.
 While this may seem alarming to some, it is, in turn, creating opportunities for businesses to disrupt the market, most of these businesses being in the banking and financial services sector.
 (Source: McKinsey)